 Where, $\eta(E)$ and S(E) are the Summerfield parameter and the astrophysical S-factor, respectively.
-It is assumed that the Coulomb potential of the target nucleus and projectile is the result of bare nuclei.

-The numerical values of S(0) were calculated completely in the ref 16.
-Here, our investigation are performed on the low energy (5-30 eV), the values of S(0) for each reaction is assumed to beconstant which are listed in table 1 for different fusion reactions.
+It is assumed that the Coulomb potential of the target nucleus and the projectile is the result of bare nuclei.
+The numerical values of S(0) were calculated completely in the ref [24].
+Here, our investigation is performed along the low energy (5-30 eV), the values of S(0) for each reaction is assumed to beconstant, which are listed in table 1 for different fusion reactions.

-Table 1: the numerical values of astrophysical S-factor for different fusion reactions in ordinary state in low energy
+Table 1: The numerical values of astrophysical S-factor for different fusion reactions in ordinary state in low energy

-Reactions Astrophysical factor $D(p,\gamma)^{3}He$ D(d,p)T D(d,γ)4He T(d,n)4He S(0) MeV barn $0.2 \times 10^{-6}$ 0.056 0.054 10
+Reactions $D(p,\gamma)^{3}He$ D(d,p)T $D(d,\gamma)^4$ He $T(d,n)^4$ He Astrophysical factor S(0) MeV barn $0.2 \times 10^{-6}$ 0.056 0.054 10

-The cross section for ordinary state in terms of incoming particle energy are represented in Fig.5 using Eq.1.
+The cross section for ordinary state in terms of incoming particle energy is represented in Fig.5 using Eq.1.